Trump Slams NFL And Jemele Hill Following ESPN Suspension

 Why is the NFL getting massive tax breaks while at the same time disrespecting our Anthem, Flag and Country?
 Change tax law!— Donald J. Trump (@realDonaldTrump) October 10, 2017

 ESPN suspended Hill on Monday "for a second violation of our social media guidelines," the network said in a statement.
-The first "violation" came last month, when Hill tweeted that Trump "is a white supremacist who has largely surrounded himself w/ other white supremacists."
+The first violation came last month, when Hill tweeted that Trump "is a white supremacist who has largely surrounded himself w/ other white supremacists."
 At the time, ESPN said it had addressed the comments with Hill and "she recognizes her actions were inappropriate."
-Hill, a prolific tweeter, avoided an outright apology, but said she regretted she "painted ESPN in an unfair light."
+Hill, a prolific tweeter, avoided an outright apology but said she regretted having "painted ESPN in an unfair light."

-Press Secretary Sarah Huckabee Sanders said Hill should have been fired for the "outrageous comments."
+Press secretary Sarah Huckabee Sanders said Hill should have been fired for the "outrageous comments."

 ESPN's Statement on Jemele Hill: pic.twitter.com/JkVoBVz7lv— ESPN PR (@ESPNPR) October 9, 2017

-In the "second violation," Hill said Sunday night that fans who "feel strongly" should boycott advertisers of Dallas Cowboys owner Jerry Jones, after he seemed to come out against players protesting during the national anthem.
+In the second violation, Hill said Sunday night that fans who "feel strongly" should boycott advertisers of Dallas Cowboys owner Jerry Jones, after he seemed to come out against players protesting during the national anthem.

 Earlier Sunday Jones told The Dallas Morning News, "if there is anything that is disrespectful to the flag then we will not play."
 Jones made the remarks after the Cowboys lost to the Green Bay Packers 35-31.
 "You understand?
 If we are disrespecting the flag then we won't play.
 Period."